-Sexual Misconduct Policies at Yale
+Yale Sexual Misconduct Policies and Related Definitions

-Yale University is committed to maintaining and strengthening an educational, working, and living environment founded on civility and mutual respect.
+Yale University is committed to maintaining and strengthening educational, working, and living environments founded on civility and mutual respect in which students, faculty, and staff are connected by strong bonds of intellectual dependence and trust.
 Sexual misconduct is antithetical to the standards and ideals of our community and will not be tolerated.

-Definition of Sexual Misconduct Including Sexual Harassment
+Definition of Sexual Misconduct

 Much sexual misconduct includes nonconsensual sexual contact, but this is not a necessary component.
-For example, threatening speech that is sufficiently serious to constitute sexual harassment will constitute sexual misconduct.
+For example, threatening speech that is sufficiently severe or pervasive to constitute sexual harassment will constitute sexual misconduct.
 Making photographs, video, or other visual or auditory recordings of a sexual nature of another person without consent constitutes sexual misconduct, even if the activity documented was consensual.
 Similarly, sharing such recordings or other sexually harassing electronic communications without consent is a form of sexual misconduct.
+Both men and women are protected from sexual misconduct, and sexual misconduct is prohibited regardless of the sex of the harasser.

-Sexual harassment is a form of sexual misconduct and is antithetical to academic values and to a work environment free from the fact or appearance of coercion.
-It is a violation of University policy and may result in serious disciplinary action.
 Sexual harassment consists of nonconsensual sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature on or off campus, when: (1) submission to such conduct is made either explicitly or implicitly a condition of an individual's employment or academic standing; or (2) submission to or rejection of such conduct is used as the basis for employment decisions or for academic evaluation, grades, or advancement; or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating or hostile academic or work environment.
 Sexual harassment may be found in a single episode, as well as in persistent behavior.
 Both men and women are protected from sexual harassment, and sexual harassment is prohibited regardless of the sex of the harasser.

 Definition of Sexual Consent

 Sexual activity requires consent, which is defined as positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
 Consent cannot be inferred from the absence of a "no"; a clear "yes," verbal or otherwise, is necessary.
-Consent to some sexual acts does not imply consent to others, nor does past consent to a given act imply present or future consent.
+Consent to some sexual acts does not constitute consent to others, nor does past consent to a given act constitute present or future consent.
 Consent must be ongoing throughout a sexual encounter and can be revoked at any time.